SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 to a database and a messaging system used by the application.

 The implementation of the `Server` class wraps around the `io.spine.server.Server` class provided by the framework.
-This API is for exposing `BoundedContext`s of a server-side application.
+This API is for exposing `BoundedContext`s in a server-side application.
 This is what our `Server` class does in the constructor:
 <?embed-code file="examples/hello/src/main/java/io/spine/helloworld/server/Server.java"
              start="public Server("